Disclaimer: This post contains affiliate links which we may make commission from. As always, we only recommend places and products we love!

 Hours: sunrise-sunset, daily

 Live to be a lifelong learner?
-Explore the many mysteries of science and technology at the Science Center exhibits including force and motion, a planetarium, zoology, meteorology, and others interactive activities.
+Explore the many mysteries of science and technology at the Science Center of Iowa exhibits including force and motion, a planetarium, zoology, meteorology, and other interactive activities.
 But something else that makes this place special is the six-story IMAX Dome Theater that is usually showing one current hit and a few other documentary-style films related to science or nature.
 Regardless of your experience here, it’s fun for all ages!

 Location: 401 W Martin Luther King Jr Pkwy, Downtown Des Moines